Born: 16th December 1906

 In 1963 Grandpa Ned got involved in working on the Esperance breakwater.
 This led to him eventually selling his farm in 1964 to cover the debt he incurred in this venture.
 It was unfortunate that his Irish pride and stubbornness got in the way of good business sense and he wouldn’t listen to either of his sons when they suggested that he could recover from this “disaster” without selling the farm.

-Following the sale of the farm he bought approximately 20 acres (8 hectares) at Bullsbrook and started wheeling and dealing from there.
+Following the sale of the farm he bought approximately 20 acres (8 hectares) at Bullsbrook (James Price Point) and started wheeling and dealing from there.
 His diaries indicate that in addition to buying and selling a few sheep he bought and sold machinery.
 He was also involved with carting sand and stone in the area.
 At one stage he talks about Uncle Tim working a dozer for him.
-He may not have been a super astute businessman but he always made a quid and was never still, always on the go and thinking of new ways and schemes.
+He may not have been a super astute businessman but he always made a quid and he was never still, always on the go and thinking of new ways and schemes.

 He sold Bullsbrook in 1973 to go in with his sons to buy Waterbank Station just outside of Broome.
-It was extremely unfortunate that early in 1974 a huge flood wiped out the station stock and this venture folded as a result of the losses incurred by the floods.
+It was extremely unfortunate that early in 1974 a huge flood wiped out all the stations stock and this venture folded as a result of the losses incurred by the floods.
 The station went back to the Snyder Estate, who owned the lease on Waterbank, because the family couldn’t meet the mortgage payments.
-My Dad and Mum stayed on to manage the station, which was back on the market, until they went into business with mum’s brother who put up security and bought a third share in Waterbank so that they could stay on.
+My Dad and Mum (Des and Merle) stayed on to manage the station, which was back on the market, until they went into business with mum’s brother who put up security and bought a third share in Waterbank so that they could stay on.
 Mum’s brother had a successful steel business in Melbourne and remained a silent partner in the station until his death in 1987.

 In the meantime Grandpa Ned bought a property at Hazelmere near Midland and this was to be their final home.
 This was where Grandma Sylvia spent her time when she wasn’t visiting either the Station or Geraldton, Grandpa on the other hand couldn’t resist the lure of the north and spent at least six to nine months of every year living with Mum and Dad and working (or annoying his grandsons) the cattle, carting drums when things got tough and any other venture that appealed to him.
 He probably would’ve lived there permanently except that there wasn’t anywhere for grandma to live.
 He lived in an old caravan and the rest of the family lived in a converted shed.
 Mum Merle would push him each year when she thought he should go check out how “Mumma” was going.